MagicianHu/MagicianHu/README.md

 - 👋 Hi, I’m @MagicianHu
-- 🌱 I currently majored in software engineering
+- 🌱 I currently majored in software engineering in China Wuhan
+- 🐳 I'm interested in Robots and AI
 - 📫 How to reach me?
 18109451351@163.com
-- ⚡ Fun fact: i love photography、music、riding、basketball,learning ukulele、Spanish.
+- ⚡ Fun fact: i love photography、riding、music、basketball and so on,learning ukulele、Spanish.
-  The country I  want to visit:Denmark、Spain

 <!---
 MagicianHu/MagicianHu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.